Dogs and Work | An Employer's guide22 May 2023

 What about employees that don’t have their own dogs?

 Not all employees that enjoy dogs can necessarily have their own at the moment.
 But that’s not to say they can’t enjoy the benefits of spending time with a dog.
-Access to a dog can result in the walker taking around 3000 more steps a day, and 80% of our borrowers felt less stressed after joining and spending time with a dog.
+Access to a dog can result in the walker taking 6000 more steps a day, and also 80% of our borrowers felt less stressed after joining and spending time with a dog.

 If you have a dog-friendly office, then dog’s can potentially be shared around, ensuring owners and those walking them are both comfortable, and agree to aspects such as foods to avoid, staying on lead etc and have had a clear discussion on who is paying for any damage the dog could potentially cause (even the best behaved dogs can have an upset tummy which can cause issues for nice carpets and cars!).
 However, if there are not enough dogs to go round, you’re not having dogs in the office, your organisation appreciates the benefits of insurance to cover for potential accidents, or there are times individuals are working from home, borrowing a dog from a trusted local person in the community can be very beneficial to both mental and physical wellbeing.